26 January 2017. Viña del Mar.

 In short, in Chile it is legal to smoke and grow marijuana for medical use.
 It is not yet legal for recreational use.
 That bill was approved in and has been stuck in the lower house of congress for some time waiting to be sent to the Senate.
 Still, there are more than 500 marijuana seed shops just in Santiago.
 It is legal to possess marijuana but the terms of that are not clear.
 For example the law says it must be for “immediate consumption” and that it is for “personal use.”
 But the law does not say where you are supposed to obtain marijuana.
 Growing marijuana here can cost you 5 years in prison.

-In Chile, President Bachelet approved Decree 84, allowing the use of marijuana for medical purposes and made changes to the law 20,000 as well.
+In Chile, President Bachelet approved Decree 84, allowing the use of marijuana for medical purposes.

 Also an actress, Ana María Gazmuri, started the organization Fundacion Daya to lobby for changes to the marijuana law.
 Now they are also one of the organizations you can go to to get a prescription for medical marijuana.
 They also have a large marijuana farm where they produce 1.5 tons of marijuana per year.